Pheubel/VR-Minor/Learning Goals.md

   * By the end of this sprint...
 I have rigged a model using Blender to make it easier to animate.

+Sprint 2

+* Development
+  * By the end of this sprint...
+  I have created an grabbing interaction with an object in VR to make the VR world more immersive.

+* Asset creation
+  * By the end of this sprint...
+  I have UV mapped and textured a model to get a more complete set of basic modelling skills.